waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Current High-Level Plan
 - **Status:** Party is heavily injured.
 NEPTUNE has fainted.
 - **Goal:** Navigate through Victory Road to reach the Indigo Plateau Pokémon Center to heal.
-- **Strategy:** The eastern side of Victory Road 3F is a dead end.
-The southern boulder puzzle on 2F is solved, clearing the barrier at (8,9).
-The correct path is to now navigate to the western ladder at (2,2) and take that up to the western side of 3F.
+- **Strategy:** The southern boulder puzzle on 2F is solved, clearing the barrier at (8,9).
+After a lengthy debugging session, the `gem_pathfinder_v2` tool should now be functional.
+The immediate goal is to use the tool to navigate to the western ladder at (2,2), which leads to the western side of 3F.

 # IV.
 Tool & Agent Principles
 - **Agent-First Approach:** Before attempting any manual solution for a complex problem (puzzles, multi-step navigation, difficult battles), I MUST consult the relevant specialist agent first (`puzzle_strategist_agent`, `battle_strategist_agent`, etc.).
 This prevents wasted effort on flawed manual plans and is a non-negotiable first step.